 Currently serves as President of Town of Tomé Land Grant and President of New Mexico Land Grant-Merced Consejo.
 She was an academic advisor and college manager at the University of New Mexico and a bilingual education teacher with Belen Schools.
 She holds degrees in Spanish, cultural studies, counseling and accounting from UNM and attended New Mexico Highlands University and Santa Fe Community College.

 Leonard Martinez is currently serving as the San Joaquin del Rio de Chama Land Grant President.
 He has been an active member of his land grant since 2006.
-He is the current New Mexico Land Grant Consejo President going on his 3rd term.
+He is the current New Mexico Land Grant Consejo Vice-President.
 He has also been a council member of the New Mexico Land Grant Council since it's inception in 2010.

 President of the Merced de los Pueblos de Tierra Amarilla.
 He graduated from Del Norte High in Albuquerque before attending UNM.
 In 1979 he moved to Ensenada where he raised a family and worked as a small rancher farmer and as a barber.
 Steve was the liaison for Acequias Norteñas from 1996 until 2013 for the ongoing water rights adjudication.